Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **Discuss Generative Adversarial Networks.**

-Generative adversial networks can be described as 2 separate neural nets.
+Generative adversarial networks can be described as 2 separate neural nets.
 A generator which tries to generate “fake” input data and a discriminator which tries to distinguish fake and real input data.
-If a discriminator can do this it means our generator hasn’t done a good job and needs to adjust its weights.
+The two networks are trained together in a game-like process where the generator tries to generate more realistic data to fool the discriminator, while the discriminator tries to correctly classify the real and generated data.